 11. Saint Genevieve, Patroness of Paris (419 – 512)

-During the 5th century, Roman empire was gradually decreasing in influence due to the increasing Frankish invasions (a Germanic tribe).
+During the 5th century, the Roman empire was gradually decreasing in influence due to the increasing Frankish invasions (a Germanic tribe).
 At the time, lived an ordinary woman from Nanterre, called Genevieve who saw God and became a nun at 15.
 She would slowly become renowned for her piety and her visions.

 In 451 AD, the city was threatened by the army of Attila the Hun, which had pillaged Treves, Metz and Reims.
 Parisians were planning to abandon the city, but they were persuaded to resist by Geneviève who led a prayer-marathon to divert the Hun army.